chavic/code-unza25-csc4792-project_team_16-repository/docs/BU.md

 - **Privacy**: No personal information beyond public parliamentary records
 - **Accuracy**: False classifications could misrepresent parliamentary discourse

+### Extended Ethical Considerations

+- **Transparency and Explainability**: Classification decisions should be explainable to users, enabling parliamentary staff and researchers to understand why utterances are classified as relevant or not relevant.
+The model should provide confidence scores and feature importance to support decision transparency (Westminster Foundation for Democracy, 2024).

+- **Political Neutrality and Non-Discrimination**: Ensure the model doesn't discriminate based on speaker identity, political affiliation, or political orientation, as algorithmic bias against political viewpoints can arise in AI systems (Leerssen, 2022).
+The model should perform consistently across all political parties and individual representatives.

+- **Fairness Across Demographics**: Minimize bias and ensure fairness across different speaker demographics, including gender, age, constituency, and years of service to prevent systematic disadvantaging of any group (Inter-Parliamentary Union, 2024).

+- **Data Representativeness**: Address potential correlations that may overlap with protected categories or political viewpoints by ensuring training data represents diverse speakers, motion types, and parliamentary contexts to prevent accidental bias (Wikipedia, 2025).

+- **Contextual Sensitivity**: Respect the cultural and institutional context of Zambian parliamentary discourse, ensuring the model doesn't impose external definitions of relevance that may not align with local parliamentary traditions and practices.

+- **Privacy and Consent**: Maintain appropriate handling of public parliamentary records while respecting speaker attribution and ensuring no personal information beyond publicly available Hansard records is used in the classification system.

+- **Accountability and Human Oversight**: Promote human autonomy and decision-making by designing the system as a decision-support tool rather than a replacement for human judgment, with clear protocols for human review of classifications (Westminster Foundation for Democracy, 2024).

+- **Impact Assessment**: Monitor for unintended consequences such as potential chilling effects on parliamentary speech or systematic misrepresentation of certain speakers' contributions to debates.

+**References:**
+- Inter-Parliamentary Union.
+(2024).
+Ethical principles: Fairness and non-discrimination.
+AI Guidelines for Parliaments.
+- Leerssen, P. (2022).
+Algorithmic Political Bias in Artificial Intelligence Systems.
+Philosophy & Technology, 35(2).
+- Westminster Foundation for Democracy.
+(2024).
+AI guidelines for parliaments.
+- Wikipedia.
+(2025).
+Algorithmic bias.

 ## Success Criteria

 The project will be considered successful if: